• Skip to primary navigation

 What is the best thickness of potatoes for making gluten-free au gratin potatoes?

 Slice the potatoes as evenly as you can.
-I find the best thickness is about an eighth of an inch thick for the best scalloped potatoes.
-I use my mandoline for cutting my potatoes for these gluten-free scalloped potatoes.
+For the best scalloped potatoes, I find the best thickness is about an eighth of an inch.
+I use my mandoline to cut my potatoes for these gluten-free scalloped potatoes.

 Do you have to peel potatoes before making gluten-free scalloped potatoes?